emiliomastriani/PIMGAVir/README.md

 For example, the following command

-  pimgavir.sh R1.fq R2.fq SampleName 24 —read_based —ass_based —filter
+  pimgavir.sh R1.fq R2.fq SampleName 24 --read_based --ss_based --filter

 will run the pipeline to execute both the strategies, —read_based and —ass_based.